eemmiillyy/flowda/README.md

 Creates a Flink job that runs an aggregate sum query on the given table name and given column.
 Publishes the output to the same kafka cluster under the environmentId.dbName.tableName.fieldName_output topic.
+Fieldname is not validated.
 Requires a JWT cookie.
 Returns an access token that will be the users password for the kafka ACL for the topic.